yakworks/gorm-tools/examples/benchmarks/README.md

-- **Domain @Compile** - when it static its using the [CityFat] domain that had @CompileStatic or @GrailsCompileStatic and when its dynamic its using the [CityFatDynamic] which is fuly dynamicaly compiled.
+- **Domain @Compile** - when it static its using the [CityFat] domain that had @CompileStatic or @GrailsCompileStatic and when its dynamic its using the [CityFatDynamic] which is dynamicaly compiled ( not marked with GrailsCompileStatic).
 - **create** - creates a new instance and sets or binds the json data depending on the benchmark type.
 The 'setters ..' benchmarks will use setters, the others use either gorm-tools databinding or grails etc..